-Although moles are common and generally do not pose a medical concern, many people in the Columbus and Upper Arlington area prefer to undergo mole removal.
+Although moles are common and generally do not pose a medical concern, many people in the Greater Columbus area prefer to undergo mole removal.
 Dr. Shari Hicks-Graham is a board-certified dermatologist who is uniquely qualified to perform mole removal to achieve an aesthetically pleasing appearance.

 Moles are clusters of colored skin cells that can range from being just slightly above the surface of the skin to quite prominent.
 Estimates indicate that most people have between 10 to 45 moles on their faces and bodies, yet most moles look similar to freckles.
 Moles normally develop before 40 years of age when an overproduction of melanocytes occur.
 Melanocytes are special cells that produce melanin, a substance that adds pigmentation, or color to your skin, hair, and eyes.

 Many of our patients are concerned that their moles are actually skin cancer.
 While it is true that malignant melanoma skin cancer can resemble a mole, the primary difference is that cancerous growths change in size, color, and appearance.
 Mole removal is primarily performed for cosmetic reasons.
 Some patients also choose mole removal because the growth significantly protrudes from the skin and is often chafed or accidently cut.